 Cook the Grits

-Whisk grits into boiling water.
-Reduce heat to low and whisk constantly until grits are smooth, 5-7 minutes.
-Stir Parmesan and half the butter (reserve remaining for shrimp) into grits.
-Season to taste with salt and pepper.
-Remove from burner and keep warm.
+Stir grits into boiling water.
+Reduce heat to low and stir constantly until grits are smooth, 5-7 minutes.

 Caramelize the Shallot